Consumer Video Formats

 Many consumer camcorders also allow you to take still photos, which means that you don't have to drag along two cameras on your vacation.

-this module there are a few loose ends in recording media we need
+before we end this module there are a few loose ends in recording media

 Miniature Solid-State Camcorders